ko-sangari/chicago-crimes-dashboard/README.md

 ***

 ## The project's purpose
 This project is a visual interface for a BigQuery public dataset of Chicago's crimes.
-You can filter the dataset based on CrimeType and date, and check the exact location of the crimes on Chicago's map.
-The whole project is written in Mighty Python.
+You can filter the dataset based on Crime type and Date, and check the exact location of the crimes on Chicago's map.
+The whole project is written in Python.
 So, let's enjoy it!
 ***